-Too many locals and especially uneducated foreigners have drowned because they underestimated the water.
+Too many locals and uneducated foreigners have drowned because they have underestimated the water.
 If you are at the beach, swim between the flags.
-If you are out exploring the local rivers, wear a life jacket.
-All small steps that could save your life.
-Don’t take the Aussie waters for lightly, because at any time they can strike a fatal blow.
+If you are out exploring the local rivers, wear a life jacket. if you are having a party at the beach, don’t drink ans swim, that is just plain stupid.
+Adhering to the these small steps is what could save your life.
+Don’t take the mighty waters for granted, because at any time they can strike a fatal blow.

 1. Swim between the flags

 2. Life jackets save lives.
 Use when appropriate

 5. know your surroundings

 2. Keep hydrated – Drink plenty of water

 Water, Water, Water.
 It will save your life, so keep as much on you as possible, especially if you are planning a big day out in the extreme heat and you know hydration is the key.